gumaerc-testorg/21a.506-spring-2019/content/pages/assignments/reading-response-essays.md

 {{< tdopen >}}

 Malinowski, Bronislaw.
 “The Natives of the Trobriand Islands.”
 Chapter 2 in _Argonauts of the Western Pacific: An Account of Native Enterprise and Adventure in the Archipelagoes of Melanesian New Guinea_.
 Waveland Press Inc., 1984.
-ISBN: 9780881330847. \[Preview with [Google Books](https://books.google.com/books?id=OAhgAwAAQBAJ&pg=PA53=onepage#v=onepage&q&f=false)\]
+ISBN: 9780881330847. \[Preview with {{% resource_link "ee5ee5e1-dc7b-417d-b16c-d869fd8b5fc3" "Google Books" %}}\]

  ———.
 “The Essentials of the Kula.”
 Chapter 3 in _Argonauts of the Western Pacific: An Account of Native Enterprise and Adventure in the Archipelagoes of Melanesian New Guinea_.
 Waveland Press Inc., 1984.
-ISBN: 9780881330847. \[Preview with [Google Books](https://books.google.com/books?id=OAhgAwAAQBAJ&pg=PA90=onepage#v=onepage&q&f=false)\]
+ISBN: 9780881330847. \[Preview with {{% resource_link "14510a56-5f0f-4779-8e59-7a5e96f01422" "Google Books" %}}\]

 {{< tdclose >}}